KimIlWoo04/AWS_FCJ_Internship_Report_Woo/content/4-EventParticipated/4.3-Event3/_index.md

 ### Event Objectives

-To provide a comprehensive, end-to-end understanding of the DevOps methodology and its practical implementation on AWS.
-This workshop is designed to equip developers and operations teams with the knowledge to build, deploy, and monitor scalable and reliable applications efficiently by leveraging AWS services for CI/CD, Infrastructure as Code, containerization, and observability.
+This workshop delivers an extensive, end-to-end overview of the DevOps methodology and its practical application on AWS.
+It empowers developers and operations teams with the skills to efficiently construct, deploy, and monitor scalable, reliable applications by utilizing AWS services for CI/CD, Infrastructure as Code, containerization, and observability.

 ### Host